rodrigo-picanco/genart/README.md

 ## Get started
-This is a mono repo, go to any of thr projects to learn how to run them
+This is a mono repo, go to any of the projects to learn how to run them

 ## Be artsy
 Feel free to open a PR!